joelpurra/talkie/code/packages/README.md

 # Packages

 The Talkie monorepo consists of several packages in the `@talkie/` scope/namespace.
-See [DEVELOP.md](../../DEVELOP.md) for build steps.

 ## Code rollup statistics